 For a needs-based design of our website, we use the “Matomo” web analytics tool.
 Matomo creates usage profiles based on anonymous usage data (hash value of the operating system, the browser, the browser plugins, the anonymised IP address and the browser language).
 It does not set any cookies.
 If, in exceptional cases, reference to any identifiable person must be assumed to be possible, the data is processed in accordance with Art.
 6(1) lit. f GDPR.

 You can object to the processing at any time.
 In this case, an opt-out cookie will be set in your browser, preventing the storage of usage data by Matomo.
 If you delete your cookies, the Matomo opt-out cookie will be deleted as well.
-You will need to reactivate the opt-out when you next visit our website.
+You will need to reactivate the opt-out via our privacy settings when you next visit our website.

 You can contact us by means of our contact form.
 In order to use the contact form, we first need the information in the fields marked as mandatory.